 - Bookmark widget—Provide a collection of 2D and 3D spatial bookmarks for a selected map.

-- Business Analyst Infographic (beta) widget—View and populate infographics made with ArcGIS Business Analyst.
+- Business Analyst widget—View and populate infographics made with ArcGIS Business Analyst.

 - Coordinate Conversion widget—Convert coordinates between coordinate systems using multiple notation formats.

 - Directions widget—Calculate routes between two or more stops.

 - Draw widget—Create simple graphics for points, lines, and polygons on 2D web maps and 3D web scenes.
-Supports adding measurements to drawn graphics for coordinate position, length, perimeter, and area.
+The widget supports adding measurements to drawn graphics for coordinate position, length, perimeter, and area.

-- Elevation Profile widget—Generating and display an elevation profile from an input path.
+- Elevation Profile widget—Generate and display an elevation profile from an input path.
 Users can draw or select a line on a 2D web map or 3D web scene.

 - Floor Filter widget—Explore floor-aware maps and scenes made with ArcGIS Indoors.

 - Fly Controller widget—Showcase fly animation by navigating through a path or around a point on a 3D map.